Seirdy/seirdy.one/content/support/index.md

 : Ideal for recurring donations, but also supports one-time payments.
 Requires a Liberapay account.
 You may optionally publicize your donation.

 [Stripe](https://donate.stripe.com/dR65nv5BWg3icq46oo "{rel='me payment'}")
 : Supports one-time-donations.
 Does not require an account.
-Your can't publicize this donation.
+You can't publicize this donation.

 [Ko-Fi](https://ko-fi.com/Seirdy "{rel='me payment'}")
 : Supports both recurring and one-time donations.
 You may optionally publicize your donation.